|View Bio Close BioMatthew J. AdilettaIntel Fellow, Data Center Group|

 |View Bio Close BioRichard A. UhligIntel Fellow, Intel Labs|

-Rich Uhlig is an Intel Fellow and director of Systems Architecture in Intel Labs, where he leads research efforts in virtualization, big-data analytics, storage systems, software-defined networking and energy-efficient computing.
-He is currently focusing on new architectures for scale-out server systems in support of Cloud workloads and datacenters.
-Uhlig is also the managing director for the Intel Science and Technology Center (ISTC) for Cloud Computing.
+Rich Uhlig is an Intel Fellow and director of Systems and Software Research in Intel Labs, where he leads research efforts in virtualization, software-defined networking, cloud storage, persistent memories, big-data analytics, and programming systems.
+Uhlig is also the executive sponsor for the Intel Science and Technology Centers (ISTCs) for Cloud Computing (centered at CMU) and Big Data (centered at MIT).

 Uhlig has published over 20 technical papers, holds 24 patents, and has received two Intel Achievement Awards for his work on system simulation and Intel® VT.
 He earned the Ph.D. in Computer Science and Engineering from the University of Michigan in 1995.